 5. Go museum hopping

-There are several excellent museums in Hanoi that cover a wide range of topics.
-A day or two of museum hopping should definitely be high on your list of things to do here.
+There are several excellent museums around the city that cover a wide range of topics and.
+A day or two of museum hopping around Hanoi should definitely be high on your list of things to do here.

 6. Take a cooking class